 Pre-application: A pre-application is required in order to be considered for the Heritage Partnership Program.
-Eligible pre-applications are reviewed by Grants Office staff and other Minnesota Historical Society subject area experts.
-Constructive feedback will be provided to the applicant in order to improve the final application.
-Applicants are encouraged to contact Grants Office staff if they have any questions about the feedback received.
+Eligible pre-applications are reviewed by Grants Office staff and other Minnesota Historical Society subject area

 Final applications: Eligible final applications are reviewed by Grants Office staff and other Minnesota Historical Society subject area experts.
 Eligible final applications, along with staff review comments, are sent to the Grants Review Committee for consideration at a public meeting.
 You will receive advance notice of the meeting and will be invited to make a three-minute presentation supporting your application.
 Such presentations are not required; your application will be given full consideration whether or not you make a presentation.